lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/snap.md

 ## Checking for Snap

-Some Linux flavors come with Snap pre-installed.
+Some Linux flavors come with Snap pre-installed, for instance **Ubuntu**.
 To determine if your operating system is already be equipped with Snap, type:

 ```bash
 snap version